Evolutionary models of food sharing: Costly signaling models

-Costly signaling has been interpreted from ethnographic studies in regards to food sharing to explain why certain individuals (primarily men) tend to target difficult-to-acquire foods that sometimes produce less optimal yields.
-One explanation for this behavior is as a means for men to signal their reproductive quality to prospective mates.
+Costly signaling has been interpreted from ethnographic studies in regards to food sharing to explain why certain individuals (primarily males) tend to target difficult-to-acquire foods that sometimes produce less optimal yields.
+One explanation for this behavior is as a means for males to signal their reproductive quality to prospective mates.
 This strategy increases reproductive success of hunters who successfully capture these costly resources; however, they risk increasing sexual conflicts with their mates.
 For high-quality individuals who can both invest less in current partnerships and signal at low cost, this behavior is most profitable.

 In their study of turtle hunting by the Meriam people (one of the indigenous Torres Strait Islander peoples), Smith and Bliege Bird frame this collective food-sharing behavior within a costly signaling framework.
 Among the Meriam, a family will sponsor a turtle-hunting group to collect turtles for feasting purposes associated with funerary activities.
 Since the hunting group does not receive any of the turtles in return, this behavior does not fit within a reciprocal or cooperative food-sharing framework.
 Instead, the benefits to hunters is through the signals from hunting.
 The leaders of these hunting groups signal their skills, specialized knowledge, and charisma which allow them to gain widespread social status when they are successful.
 This benefit allows hunters to gain priority in other social considerations such as marriages and alliances.
 The family who sponsored these hunting groups receives all of the captured turtles with no expectation of reciprocal payment in the future.
 The costs to the hunters are through provisioning the hunt itself, including the purchase of fuel for the boats.